yihau/solana/CONTRIBUTING.md

 Only use unwrap() in cases where you can prove it will never panic, and in cases where panic on unwrap() is desirable, prefer .expect().

-Prefer not to break semver, if absolutely necessary increment the appropriate versioning.

 Add a changelog entry for any appropriate changes that add features that should be called out in the release notes for new versions.